-As part of a call for projects launched by the Interreg VA France (Channel) England European Territorial Cooperation program, the University of Brighton, together with its Nomadéis and its French and English partners are carrying out the Sustainable Bio&Waste Resources for Construction (SB&WRC) project.
-It aims at developing prototypes of construction materials based on bio-resources and recycled waste.
+As part of a call for projects launched by the Interreg VA France (Channel) England European Territorial Cooperation program, the University of Brighton, together with its French and English partners are carrying out the Sustainable Bio&Waste Resources for Construction (SB&WRC) project, designed and led by Nomadéis and financial support from the European Regional Development Fund.
+The project aims at developing prototypes of construction materials based on bio-resources and recycled waste.

 The consortium is composed of academic research laboratories, consultancies, industry stakeholders and construction professional associations.
 The partners include:

 Over 27 months, the SB&WRC partners will work to design, produce and test three prototypes of innovative low-carbon thermal insulants made from bio-based and recycled materials.

 University of Brighton academics Duncan Baker-Brown, Nick Gant and Dr Ryan Woodard will source bio-based and textile waste material local to the Brighton area.
 Prototype insulation panels constructed with this material will be fixed to the Waste House situated on the university's Grand Parade campus.

 The European Union (ERDF) will fund 69% of the project budget, which amounts to 1,8 M€ overall.